noiseprotocol/noise_spec/noise.md

  * A **`SymmetricState`** object contains a `CipherState` plus `ck` and `h` variables.
 It is so-named because it encapsulates all the "symmetric crypto" used by Noise.
 During the handshake phase each party has a single `SymmetricState`, which can be deleted once the handshake is finished.

- * A **`HandshakeState`** object contains a `SymmetricState` plus DH variables (`s`, `e`, `rs`, `re`) and some variables representing the handshake pattern that is being executed.
+ * A **`HandshakeState`** object contains a `SymmetricState` plus DH variables `(s, e, rs, re)` and some variables representing the handshake pattern.
    During the handshake phase each party has a single `HandshakeState`, which can be deleted once the handshake is finished.

 To execute a Noise protocol you `Initialize()` a `HandshakeState`.
 During initialization you specify the handshake pattern, any local key pairs, and any